Set Up a WordPress Multi Language Site (How to + Best Practises)

 Once you’re done translating your website’s content, you’re not ready to call it a day yet.
 To reap the full benefits of a WordPress multi language website, you need to translate your metadata as well.

-By metadata, we mean its meta descriptions, page titles, alt text, tags, and other elements involved in SEO.
+By metadata, we mean its meta descriptions, page titles, alt text, tags, and other elements involved in SEO for multiple languages.
 You can do this for any page on your website, and it works the same as modifying regular types of strings with TranslatePress.

 To access your page’s metadata, select the menu under your primary language in the TranslatePress editor.
-Here, you’ll see a full list of all the strings that appear on that page, including a section labeled Meta Information:
+Here, you’ll see a full list of all the strings that appear on that page, including a section labeled Meta Information and a section called Slugs:

 Which strings appear under Meta Information will depend on how much metadata there is on your page.
 If you’re meticulous when it comes to SEO, you’ll have to translate plenty of elements.

-While you’re still editing strings, it’s also an excellent idea to translate each page’s slug, which will update its corresponding URL:
+While you’re still editing strings, it’s also an excellent idea to translate each page’s URL slug, which will update its corresponding URL.

 Keep in mind that metadata translation isn’t available with the free version of TranslatePress.
 To access the features we went over in this step, you’ll need our SEO Pack add-on, which comes with any of the premium versions of TranslatePress.